 Students are able to apply all their financial aid, including scholarships and federal and state aid, to the Costa Rica semester.
-To learn how to take advantage of this offer, please consult the Office of Financial Aid.
+Students on employee benefits packages are not eligible for these benefits on this program.
+Please consult the Office of Financial Aid for further information.

 Estimated Costs (not billed by JCU)

 TOTAL BUDGET: $26,710

 How to Apply